Bijesse/Relicstaurants-Docker/README.md

 This application includes two bugs.
 Can you locate and resolve them using New Relic?

 * The first bug is related to slowness on the frontend of this application
 * The 2nd bug is an error that commonly occurs.
-If you run `simulator2.py` you should see this error occur after a few random tests are completed
+If you run `python3 simulator.py` from inside the simulator directory you should see this error occur after a few random tests are completed

 ## Contributing